 New updated LVE Manager, LVE-Utils, Alt-Python27-cllib, app-version-detector, and LVE Manager X-Ray packages have been scheduled for gradual rollout from our production repository.

 We are very happy to announce the production release of the X-Ray plugin with all these new and exciting features for administrators and end users.

 Thousands of sites could be hosted on one physical server, and just one application could affect all other sites hosted on the server.
-Shared host providers must be diligent with monitoring and performance tuning on these servers to ensure that applications run smoothly and don’t have malware running on them.
+Shared host providers must be diligent with monitoring and performance tuning on these servers to ensure that applications run smoothly and don’t have malware running on them (learn more about shared hosting security).
 With the right tools, shared hosting providers can improve site performance for customers while boosting overall revenue.

 As CloudLinux OS+ is developing and growing, it gets more and more tools that help system administrators to maintain servers and care for them.